-HOW TO READ THE TABLE (PAGE 6)
+HOW TO READ THE TABLE (PAGE 14)

-The table on page 6 shows the results of the MDC's water Quality analyses on its treated drinking water.
-The table lists all drinking water analytes that were detected during the 2015 calendar year.
-Unless otherwise noted, the data presented in this table are from tests performed between January 1 and December 31, 2015.
+The table on page 14 shows the results of the MDC's water quality analyses on its treated drinking water delivered from its water treatment facilities and distribution system.
+The table lists all drinking water analytes that were detected during the 2016 calendar year.
+Unless otherwise noted, the data presented in this table are from tests performed between January 1 and December 31, 2016.
 The table contains the name of each substance, the highest level allowed by regulation (Maximum Contaminant Level, or MCL), the ideal goals for public health, the amount detected, the usual sources of each substance and a key to units of measurement.